KigoJomo/devkit/README.md

 - **🔍 URL Comparison Tool** - Compare two URLs and analyze their differences in detail
 - **🔗 Slug Generator** - Transform any text into URL-friendly slugs with implementation code in TypeScript, JavaScript, and Python

-_Still growing, but getting more useful!_
+- **📚 Git Reference** - Complete Git command reference with SSH setup, GitHub CLI guides, and advanced workflows

+_Growing stronger by the day!_

 ## The Grand Vision

-This humble collection has **tremendous room for growth** (translation: it's basically empty and needs your help).
+This humble collection has **tremendous room for growth** but is steadily becoming more useful.
 The architecture is built to scale from "meh" to "actually useful" with minimal effort.
 Each tool is:

-- ✨ **Modular** - Drop in new tools like hot mixtapes
+- ✨ **Modular** - Drop in new tools like Tetris blocks
 - 🎨 **Styled with TailwindCSS** - Because consistency is key
 - 🔧 **TypeScript Everything** - Type safety or bust
 - ♿ **Accessible** - We don't discriminate against screen readers